 12 Christmas Town USA

-In this mill town west of Charlotte, the 375 Christmas trees on display outnumber the households in a celebration that started in 1956 with nine evergreens.
-From modest (6-foot tree, 500 lights) to dazzling (90-foot tree, 5,000 lights), the displays blaze a trail to the heart of town, where trees ring the lake and reflect their colors.
+In this mill town west of Charlotte, the hundreds of Christmas trees on display outnumber the households in a celebration that started in 1956 with nine evergreens.
+From modest (6-foot tree, 500 lights) to dazzling (90-foot tree, 5,000 lights), the displays blaze a trail to the heart of town.
 With about 600,000 visitors traveling the 2-mile route, be prepared to relax and enjoy a very slow ride, especially on weekends.
-Special events include the annual Christmas Town 5K on Nov.
-24 and the Christmas Town Festival on Dec.
-13.

 Peacocks, butterflies, deer and other enchanting creatures take up temporary residence at the Elizabethan Gardens.
 Created with flowers, seeds and other natural elements, the lighted displays join permanent art elements – which include the world’s largest bronze statue of Queen Elizabeth I of England.

 14 Holidays at Tryon PalaceBegins Nov.
 20, 2023; New BernSee on map